 The Next Generation

 But what does this mean for the fifteen-year-old sitting in her bedroom who wants to be a great artist?
 When that hour between when she finishes her homework and when her mom comes in to tell her it’s time for bed rolls around, how will she spend that hour?
 Will she be hunched over the cheap desktop mic she begged her parents to order off eBay, learning to harmonize?
 Or will she be reading Social Media Marketing for Dummies and Googling the best time to post on Twitter for maximum engagement?
-Musical talent alone won’t cut it anymore, and while this development is broadening the range of skills of artists everywhere out of necessity, it might also be limiting their potential as artists.
+These days being business savvy is one of the most important things to become successful.
+Collaborate with merchant services that understand your industry’s unique needs.

 This writer is by no means making an effort to remember the good-old-days, nor does he advocate performers abandoning the pursuit of understanding the business side of their industry.
 Successful artists are good for art.
 But in a struggling industry that requires our performers to be so much more than artists, can they reach their creative potential?
 Will our generation’s Bob Dylan, or Joni Mitchell, or Paul Simon, or Michael Jackson have the chance to live up to the promise of their innate genius?